Uber bets on holiday travel demand to forecast strong fourth quarter

+Adds details on revenue in paragraph 2, background on race with Lyft in paragraph 9

-Nov 7 (Reuters) - Uber Technologies UBER.N forecast fourth-quarter gross bookings and adjusted core profit above market expectations on Tuesday, betting that the holiday season would boost demand for its ride-hailing and food-delivery services.
+Nov 7 (Reuters) - Uber Technologies UBER.N forecast fourth-quarter adjusted core profit and gross bookings above market expectations on Tuesday, betting that the holiday season would boost demand for its ride-hailing and food-delivery services.

+It, however, missed Wall Street's profit target for the July-September period and posted its lowest revenue growth since 2021, which the company said was due to an accounting change.

+Uber shares fell as much as 7% in premarket trading following the results before gaining 1.5%.

 After a bruising 2022, the dominant U.S. ride-hailing company has benefited from the return-to-office push by companies and resilient travel demand despite inflation.

-Uber expects adjusted core profit, a profitability measure watched by investors, between $1.18 billion and $1.24 billion.
+Uber expects adjusted core profit, a key profitability measure, between $1.18 billion and $1.24 billion.
 Analysts expected $1.15 billion, LSEG data showed.

 "Consumer demand on our platform remains healthy as we enter the busiest period of the year," CEO Dara Khosrowshahi said in his prepared remarks.